-As a requirement for graduation, all students must complete fifty hours of public service during their three years of law school.
+As a requirement for graduation, all students must complete 50 hours of public service during law school.
 The purpose and vision of the public service program along with examples of qualifying public service activities appear in the Guidelines for Required Public Service Policy from the school's Policy Manual and in this document: Public Service Requirement

 To record your hours, click here: http://community.stthomas.edu/custom/1305/

 For directions on how to record hours, click here: Directions for Recording Hours